 There are also lots of benefits to staying at an airport hotel, especially if you are flying early in the morning or you live far away.
 A relaxed start to your holiday will get you off on the right foot.

 Do you have travel insurance in place already and will it cover you and your family for this trip?
 If you need to buy travel insurance it might be worth getting a package that covers you for a few months at least, especially in you know you are going to be travelling again soon.
+There are many travel insurance providers, if you’re planning a trip to Mexico then having a look into the Mexican Insurance Store could be a good insurer for you.

 If you are travelling to Europe then it is well worth making sure that you and everyone travelling with you has an EHIC card.
 An EHIC card helps you to access free or low cost emergency healthcare while you are in Europe.
 It is free to apply for an EHIC card and you can get more information from the NHS website.